emu-russia/breaks/BreakingNESWiki_DeepL/APU/dpcm.md

 ![Other_nACLK](/BreakingNESWiki/imgstore/apu/Other_nACLK.jpg)

-In the diagrams below, an arrow marks the places where `/ACLK2` is used.
+In the diagrams below :warning: sign marks the places where `/ACLK2` is used.

 ## DPCM Control Summary